inventorykpisanalyticsstrategy

 Cash Flow Impact

-Low turnover = capital trapped in unsold inventory.
+This is where turnover stops being an academic number and starts being a cash flow lever.
 If you have $100,000 in inventory turning 4x/year vs. 8x/year:

 Turnover Inventory Needed Capital Freed